skyventuree/sm-js/README.md

 Currently a WIP.
 I made this for my future projects, but feel free to contribute or use it for your own projects.

-Currently a work in progress, but you can play around by editing the test.js file.
+You can play around by editing the test.js file.
 Put your favorite simfile in the folder and run `node test.js`.
 (Remember to set the correct path to your simfile.)

 `.sm` file is recommended at this stage. `.ssc` has newer features but I haven't tested them out yet.